psidnell/Scriptable/README.md

 ## [Map URL - Expand And Share](Map%20URL%20-%20Expand%20And%20Share.js)

-Accepts a location (URL) shared from iOS maps, expands it to something useful and then re-sharing.
+Accepts a location (URL) shared from iOS maps, expands it to something more useful and then re-sharing the text.

 For example, when presented with a URL like this: